 Higher rate tax relief

-Between 2017 and 2020, the government is restricting the amount of buy to let tax relief that an individual landlord can claim against their mortgage interest.
-Over the period tax relief on your mortgage interest will be cut from its current maximum of 45% to 20% for top rate and higher rate taxpayers.
+Between 2017 and 2020, the government restricted the amount of buy to let tax relief that an individual landlord can claim against their mortgage interest.
+Over the period, tax relief on your mortgage interest will be cut from its current maximum of 45% to 20% for top rate and higher rate taxpayers.

 Since this change in tax relief on buy to let mortgage interest does not affect limited companies, there is a taxation benefit for the investor to hold a limited company buy to let.